kcp-dev/kcp/docs/content/setup/mcp.md

 - Helm 3.x installed
 - Access to create Secrets and ConfigMaps in your cluster
 - The same OIDC provider configured for both kcp and the MCP server
+- **OIDC Provider with Dynamic Client Registration (DCR) support** - The MCP server uses DCR for OAuth flows.
+Your IdP must:
+  - Support OpenID Connect Dynamic Client Registration
+  - Have the MCP server hostname configured as a trusted host (see [Keycloak configuration](#keycloak-dcr-configuration) below)
+  - Have clients configured with `kcp` as an allowed audience

 ## Installation